Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Between July 2015 and August 2016, you could get Windows 10 for free, if you upgraded from Windows 7 or 8.1.
 This helped Windows 10 gain a significant market share.

 Now, Windows 10 comes with a price tag.
-You will have to pay the same price you had to pay for Windows 8.1.
-Meanwhile, Microsoft slightly increased the price tag of Windows 10 Home, Microsoft asks $119.99, while Windows Professional will cost you $199.99.
+Initially, you had to pay the same price you had to pay for Windows 8.1.
+Meanwhile, Microsoft slightly increased the price tag of Windows 10 Home to $130, while Windows Professional will still set you back $199.99.

 But what can you do if you need Windows (maybe you want to remove the “activate Windows 10” watermark) and don’t want to pay that much?
 Happily, you can still get cheap copies of Windows 10.
 Here are your options.

 1. Get a Discount From Microsoft

 If you are a student, parent of a student, or faculty member in the US, Microsoft will give you a 10% discount on Windows 10.
 Your school must be listed in Microsoft’s database or you need to call Microsoft to verify your eligibility.

 You might want to hold off, though, because there’s another option that’s free.